CarterLi/d3-timeline/README.md

 ###.margin({left: , right: , top: , bottom: })
 sets the margin of the entire timeline inside of the svg.
 Defaults to 30px all around.

-###.display("circle" | "rect")
-Displays the data series as either circles or rectangles.
-Defaults to "rect".

 ###.labelFormat(callback)
 registers a function to be called when the text for the label needs to